AdobeDocs/commerce-php/src/pages/index.md

 [Architecture](architecture/)

-Explore resources that describe the foundational elements of the Adobe Commerce and Magento Open Source framework
+Explore resources that describe the foundational elements of the Adobe Commerce and Magento Open Source framework.

 <!-- <DiscoverBlock slots="link, text"/>